Networking Tips for Introverts in the Sports Industry

 This story is made by Caroline Wendt at Future By Lund and the original story comes from here: Personal durability, part 2: Martial artist William Seth-Wenzel talks about why you should dare to ask for help.

-If you like this, you might want to go further and read these:
+If you liked this article, may want to read these:

 Transferable skills from competitive athletes, Part 1: Skills you gain as an athlete – Mental strength